 I have a habit of holding on to random pieces of “stuff” with the high hopes that I can sit down for a few precious moments and turn it into a craft.
 This particular piece of gauzy, green paper was wrapped around flowers my husband brought home for me…over the summer.
 Before it could be tossed, I put my little craft worthy paper in a tote bag and hid it away.

-Whenever I start to create a craft idea in my head, I try to think how I can have my children help me with it.
-If you have older children, they can help from start to finish.
-If you have younger ones, it is best that you have them start once the cutting is done.
+Whenever I start to create a craft idea in my head, I try to think about how I can have my children help me with it.
+Even if a craft is technically a “Mommy Craft”, I still try to include them.
+For this craft, older children can help from start to finish, but if you have younger ones, it is best that you have them start once the cutting is done.

-Draw basic shamrock shapes on your paper.
+Step 1: Draw basic shamrock shapes on your paper.
 Depending on your paper size, you may need a few sheets.
-Mine was about 36" x 36".
+Mine was about 36″ x 36″.
 I drew a variety of shamrocks sizes, ranging from 2 inches to 4 inches.